Las Cruces man sentenced for murder of man during drug deal in 2020 - NewsBreak

 LAS CRUCES, New Mexico -- Residents in Las Cruces have been near shootings in well-known areas.
 The most recent shooting happened Tuesday night at the Chevron gas station on South Valley and University Avenue.
 Full details of that shooting haven't been released, but the Las Cruces Police Department confirmed one...

-Upper Valley residents concerned about pursuits in their area that result in crashes
+Upper Valley residents alarmed on pursuits that result in crashes in area

 EL PASO, Texas (KFOX14/CBS4) — Residents in the Upper Valley have mixed reactions regarding the pursuits that have occurred in their neighborhood to date this year.
 So far this year there have been three pursuits that begin in the Upper Valley involving undocumented migrants that have led to car crashes.